MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-update-currencies.md

 4. Turn on the **Enabled** toggle to enable the service.

 > [!NOTE]
-> The following video shows an example of how to connect to a currency exchange rate service, using the European Central Bank as an example.
+> The following video shows how you can connect to a currency exchange rate service, using the European Central Bank as an example.
 In the segment that describes how to set up field mappings, the setting in the **Source** column for the **Parent Node for Currency Code**  only returns the first currency found.
 The setting should be `/gesmes:Envelope/Code/Code/Code`.

 <br><br>